 Inbound marketing will drive traffic to your website (hopefully) as prospects engage with your content.
 This is nice and all but you will not know the exact profile of the potential customers that are coming to your website.

 That’s where outreach and lead research come in handy.
 It is a tactic that reaches out to potential customers with a targeted, customized message and drives them deeper into the sales funnel.
 As Aaron Ross, the godfather of sales development said: “Outbound is spears and inbound is nets.”
-With outbound, you can target the exact customers you are looking for.
+With outbound sales service, you can target the exact customers you are looking for.

 When you define your ideal ICP (ideal customer profile) and you start with the research, you have an idea of who to target and who your potential customers are.

 Conducting outreach campaigns will help you generate interest in your service or product with the right audience.
 Outreach gives you the ability to test out your messaging, and see to what messages people respond the best.

 Also, getting feedback from prospects about your brand and product can help you better position your business on the market and in your inbound marketing initiatives.

 Creating relevant content, based on the feedback and questions that your potential clients have, will impact your inbound lead generation.
 You get these questions and objections through the outbound selling process.

 Often, marketers forget that the ultimate goal of content creation is to drive leads to the website, catch them and convert into paying customers.
 Content is there to inspire, educate, raise brand awareness and attract leads.
 It takes time to set everything up and get the first results, but once the content strategy is in place it has the potential to drive traffic for a very long time.
 To speed things up and make your inbound marketing efforts scalable faster, outbound and outreach campaigns can help.